 Department of Digitalization

-He previously served at Singapore Management University (2011-2019) as a Professor of Information Systems and Management, Associate Dean of the Faculty, Associate Dean of Research, and Co-Director of the Living Analytics Research Centre (LARC), as well as holder of the Lee Kuan Yew Faculty Fellowship for Research Excellence.
+He previously served at Singapore Management University (2011-present) as a Professor of Information Systems and Management, Associate Dean of the Faculty, Associate Dean of Research, and Co-Director of the Living Analytics Research Centre (LARC), as well as holder of the Lee Kuan Yew Faculty Fellowship for Research Excellence.
+He is currently an Emeritus Professor there.
 He spent six years as Principal Investigator for LARC’s Citibank Singapore’s retail banking data analytics, and for Starhub Singapore’s digital entertainment and mobile telephony projects in LARC within a larger S$26 million research funding package.
 Prior, he was the W.P.
 Carey Chair and Professor of Information Systems at the W.P.
 Carey School of Business, Arizona State University (2007-2011), and as Professor and Associate Professor, as well as Department Chair (Information and Decision Sciences) and Center Director (MIS Research Center) at the Carlson School of Management of the University of Minnesota (1994-2007).
 He also visited the Tuck School of Business, Dartmouth College, the Simon Business School of the University of Rochester, and Economic Research at the Philadelphia Federal Reserve Bank.
 He began his university career at the Stern School of Business, New York University, where he held the positions of Assistant and Associate Professor (1988-1994).

-His research has been published in leading peer-reviewed journals around the world – many for which he served on the editorial board or in their leadership – representing a number of different disciplines, issues, research settings and methodologies.
+His research has been published in leading peer-reviewed journals around the world – for which he served on their editorial boards or in leadership roles – representing a number of different disciplines, issues, research settings and methodologies.
 They include: Management Science, Information Systems Research, MIS Quarterly, Journal of Management Information Systems, Decision Support Systems, Information Technology and Management, Information and Management, Journal of Strategic Information Systems, Electronic Commerce Research and Applications, International Journal of Electronic Commerce, Electronic Markets, and others in Information Systems.
 His other publications have been more interdisciplinary, appearing in Economics (Review of Economics and Statistics; Managerial and Decision Economics), Organization Studies (Organization Science; Technology Forecasting and Social Change; International Journal of Business Excellence), Computer Science (IEEE Transactions on Software Engineering; Communications of the ACM), Finance (Financial Innovation), Engineering (IEEE Transactions on Engineering Management), Waste and Energy Management (Resources, Conservation and Recycling; Energy Policy), Geography (Applied Geography), and Hotel and Tourism Management (Cornell Hospitality Quarterly).

-- Economics of IS and technology
+- Economics of IS, technology and digital markets

-- Technology and strategy
+- Technology innovation, process disruption, sector transformation, and information strategy

 - Technology-based business models and data analytics